 The Office of Scholarships and Financial Aid is excited to introduce Scholarship Universe, a new online tool that makes finding and applying for both UH scholarships and external scholarships easier.
 The tool is located within your AccessUH account.
 Just look for the Scholarship Universe icon (pictured).
-New students gain access to the tool as soon as they register for New Student Orientation.
+New students gain access to the tool as soon as they are admitted.
 Scholarship Universe will also match students to individual college scholarships for which they qualify*.

 *Please note that some individual college scholarships are not currently listed in the tool.
 However, students can still apply separately for these scholarships by clicking on the college links below.

 How does Scholarship Universe work?